How to achieve savings goals? These tools and resources will have you achieving your goals in less time than you thought.

 This will help you measure whether or not you’re on track to meet your goal.

 But I don’t want you to track your savings goal the “normal” way.
-Instead, I want you to clearly see how on target or off target you are each week or month to hit it by your deadline.
+Instead, I want you to clearly see how on target or off target you are each week or month to hit your deadline.

-That’s why I created this free money saving goal tracker, where you use one color to represent how much you should have saved by a specific time, and then another color to track how much you actually save each week, paycheck, month (or however you want to track it).
+That’s why I created this free money-saving goal tracker, where you use one color to represent how much you should have saved by a specific time, and then another color to track how much you actually save each week, paycheck, month (or however you want to track it).

 Here’s a picture of an example savings goal tracker: